willwin4sure/vault/🗃️Database Systems/Query Processing/Query Rewriting.md

+The second step of query processing: simplify queries.

 ## View Substitution

 A ==view== is a virtual table.
 These are useful primitives that can also be prepopulated before queries actually arrive.
 These need to actually be substituted in with queries.